-Due to the COVID-19 pandemic, many in-person food drives and local outreach events have been cancelled.
-I am hosting a virtual food drive to do my part in ensuring that the families of Long Island have improved food security and hygiene products through these difficult times.
+During the COVID-19 pandemic, many in-person food drives and local outreach events were cancelled.
+In Winter 2020-2021, I hosted a virtual food drive to do my part in ensuring that the families of Long Island have improved food security and hygiene products through these difficult times.

 Thanks to your donations we raised 337 food and hygiene items for our local Long Islanders!
 If you are interested in donating today, visit: www.licares.org/donate-now/

 Founded by the late Harry Chapin, Long Island Cares brings together all available resources for the benefit of the hungry on Long Island and provides for the humanitarian needs of the community.
 Long Island Cares goal is to improve food security for families, sponsor programs that help families achieve self-sufficiency, and educate the general public about the causes and consequences of hunger on Long Island.
 The vision is for “A Hunger Free Long Island”.